PlasmaFAIR/Fortran-git-version/README.md

 You normally shouldn't need to set `FORTRAN_GIT_WORKING_TREE` as it should be worked out automatically, but there may be scenarios where you need to set it manually.
+For example, where you have embedded `fortran-git-version` in a project _without_ using a git submodule, and your project is then used in _another_ project as a git submodule.
+In this case, `fortran-git-version` would pick up the version from the parent superproject, rather than your project.
+You would then need to explicitly set `FORTRAN_GIT_WORKING_TREE` in your project to `CMAKE_CURRENT_SOURCE_DIR`.

 Makefile
 --------